mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 str.exe: PE32+ executable (console) x86-64, for MS Windows
 ```

-While I think it might sometimes still be a bit clunkier than I'd like, it feels almost like magic.
-I dare to say that this could really become a killer selling point for Zig, even for those who are not really into the language.
+While I think this is not yet perfect, it already feels almost like magic.
+I dare to say, this might really become a killer selling point for Zig, making it attractive even for those who are not interested in using the language itself.

 [^1]: If the transfer is happening across a network and not locally, it's a good idea to compress the output tarball.